MiguelAmaro/dronecontroller/README.md

 # Drone Controller
-A windows application used to control and display debug info of a drone and it's flight controller.
+A windows applicatnion used to control and display debug info of a drone and it's flight controller.

 ### General Win32